tarnveerSingh/React-Native-Weather/README.md

 ```bash
 $ npm start # or yarn start
 ```
-After running it you'll see three Running Options:-
+After running it you'll see three Running Options on left side of your browser:-

 Select Option Number 3.
 Run in Web Browser